ibm-apiconnect/pot/labs/lab2.md

 1. Click the `Call operation` button to invoke the API.

-    > ![][troubleshooting]
-    >
-    > The first time you invoke the API, you may receive an error.
+    {% include troubleshooting.html content="The first time you invoke the API, you may receive an error.
 The error occurs becuase the browser does not trust the self-signed certificate from the MicroGateway.
 To resolve the error, click on the link in the response window and accept the certificate warning.
+    " %}

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab2/cert-error.png)